Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_dev.rst

 4. Enable development mode:
 ---------------------------

-Setting this bash variable runs MegaQC in development mode.
+Setting this bash variable runs UltraQC in development mode.
 This means that it will show full Python exception tracebacks in the web browser as well as additional Flask plugins which help with debugging and performance testing.